-What Are Catalytic Wood Stoves?
+What is a Catalytic Wood Stove?

 Catalytic wood stoves are a modern type of stove designed to get more heat out of wood while reducing smoke and pollutants.
 They achieve this with the help of a special component called a catalyst.